The Heart of New York (Captain Scarlet and the Mysterons): Production

-Captain Black was played by a modified version of the Black puppet featured in the opening scenes of the first episode, before the character is taken over by the Mysterons.
+Captain Black is played by a modified version of the Black puppet featured in the opening scenes of the first episode, before the character is taken over by the Mysterons.
 This is in contrast with all other appearances of the Mysteron agent, which used a copy of the original puppet with "Mysteronised" facial features.
 Consequently, Black looks subtly different in "The Heart of New York" compared to other episodes of the series.

 The marionette that played Kruger was one of the most frequently used "revamp" puppets of Captain Scarlet and later Supermarionation productions: its other appearances in Captain Scarlet alone include "Winged Assassin", "Big Ben Strikes Again", "Point 783", "Avalanche", "The Trap" and "Special Assignment".
 By contrast, the puppet of Doig was never used again.
 The Carl puppet previously appeared as Lieutenant Belmont in "White As Snow" while the fire lookout also played Major Brooks in "Point 783" and Air Commodore Goddard in "The Trap".
 After being re-wigged, the puppet that portrayed the Spectrum Vaults security guard went on to appear in Joe 90 as series regular Shane Weston.

-The Mysteron's vanishing power is seen for the first time in this episode.
-It is also featured in "Model Spy", "Expo 2068" and "Inferno".